-Summer Camp Music Festival, Sweetwater420 Festival, Camp Bisco, Peak Builders Networking, PhanArt, WaterWheel, Phish Academic Conference OSU, Umphrey's McGee After Party with Wyllys, Charm City Blue Grass Festival, Cobblestone Live, Night LIghts Music Festival, Merchandise tables of GrooveSafe Artist Ambassadors, Brooklyn Bowl, Buffalo Iron Works and more.
+Participation Row at Dead and Co, Summer Camp Music Festival, Sweetwater420 Festival, Camp Bisco, Peak Builders Networking Events, PhanArt, WaterWheel, Phish Academic Conference OSU, Umphrey's McGee After Party with Wyllys, Charm City Blue Grass Festival, Cobblestone Live, Night Lights Music Festival, DC Music Review, Live For Live Music, Mirth Films, NYS Music, Long May They Run Podcacst, GrooveSafe AllStars, Merchandise tables of GrooveSafe Artist Ambassadors, The Brooklyn Bowl, Buffalo Iron Works and more.

 Mirth Films had an opportunity to sit with Ashley and discuss the history of the movement, what it means to her and what the goal of the initiative is for the future.
 These can be hard conversations to have, but awareness is the first step toward prevention.